tinyclub/linux-lab/README.md

 If want to use a new development branch, please follow such steps:

-At first, Get into `linux-stable` or another directory specified with `KERNEL_SRC`, checkout a development branch from a specific version:
+At first, Get into `src/linux-stable` or another directory specified with `KERNEL_SRC`, checkout a development branch from a specific version:

     $ cd src/linux-stable
     $ git checkout -b linux-v5.1-dev v5.1